cxy30/cxy30.github.io/_pages/about.md

 ======
 * (ICLR 2022 spotlight) [Understanding Domain Randomization for Sim-to-real Transfer](https://arxiv.org/abs/2110.03239)
 **Xiaoyu Chen**\*, Jiachen Hu\*,  Chi Jin, Lihong Li, Liwei Wang
 **Highlight**: We model the simulator in sim-to-real transfer as a set of MDPs with tunable parameters.
-We prove that zero-shot sim-to-real transfer is possible if we use the domain randomization algorithm with a memory augmented policy model.
+We prove that zero-shot sim-to-real transfer is possible if we use domain randomization methods with a memory augmented policy model.

 * (ICLR 2022 spotlight) [Near-Optimal Reward-Free Exploration for Linear Mixture MDPs with Plug-in Solver](https://arxiv.org/abs/2110.03244)
 **Xiaoyu Chen**, Jiachen Hu, Lin F. Yang, Liwei Wang